The 853,500-square-foot facility already hosts more than 500,000 patrons a year to its performances, but it wants a more modern and efficient layout.

 Our collaborative Palm Beach County Art in Public Places commission, Windows on the Floating World: Blume Tropical Wetland Garden received another accolade — the “Award of Honor” from the Florida Chapter of American Society of Landscape Architects in its 2018 annual design competition.

 This particular recognition is bestowed upon projects demonstrating the inspired use of landscape architectural practices in an imaginative and well-resolved combination that adds to the body of the Landscape Architecture profession.
-This tropical wetland garden is a collaboration between installation artists, landscape architects, and a botanical garden’s fulfillment of its master plan.
+This tropical wetland garden is a collaboration between installation artists, Florida landscape architects, and a botanical garden’s fulfillment of its master plan.

 WGI worked in concert with Harries Heder Collaborative – artists Mags Harries and Lajos Heder — general contractor Hedrick Brothers Construction, and waterfall designer Heartsong Waterscapes, to create the tropical oasis, developed to provide visitors with an opportunity to walk on water, adding a new interactive experience to Mounts Botanical Garden.